 Luang Prabang to the 4,000 Islands

-A 2-week fully-escorted Laos family tour.
-This tailored family adventure begins in the old capital – UNESCO World Heritage-listed Luang Prabang – before taking you overland to the spectacular karst landscapes of Vang Vieng and the laid back contemporary capital, Vientiane, situated on the banks of the Mekong River.
-From here we’ll travel to the lesser-known, far south of the country and a fun jungle experience on the Boloven Plateau before finishing in the picturesque ‘4,000 Islands’ region and the awe-inspiring Khone Phapaeng Falls, close to the Cambodian border.
+A 2-week fully escorted Laos family tour.
+This tailored family adventure begins in the old capital – UNESCO World Heritage-listed Luang Prabang – before taking you overland to the spectacular karst landscapes of Vang Vieng and the laid-back contemporary capital, Vientiane, situated on the banks of the Mekong River.
+From here we’ll travel to the lesser-known, far south of the country and an exciting jungle experience on the Boloven Plateau before finishing in the picturesque ‘4,000 Islands’ region with a leisurely boat cruise and cycle through the myriad islands of this inland archipelago

 Aiming at the entire family, we offer a varied range of flexible soft adventure activities suitable for anyone from 8 to 80 years.
-These include; cycling among the ancient temples and local markets of picturesque Luang Prabang, hiking through lush forests and bathing in waterfalls, exploring the limestone caves of Vang Vieng, a visit to the ancient ruined city and World Heritage site of Wat Phu, trying a zip-line through jungle treetops on the lush Boloven Plateau and kayaking down the Mekong itself to see some of the River’s rare freshwater dolphins.
+These include cycling among the ancient temples and local markets of picturesque Luang Prabang, hiking through lush forests and bathing in waterfalls, exploring the limestone caves of Vang Vieng, a visit to the ancient ruined city and World Heritage site of Wat Phu, trying a zip-line through jungle treetops on the lush Boloven Plateau and a boat cruise down the Mekong.
 These are just some of the varied and exciting activities on offer.

 Note that, as this is a private, Laos family tour it can, therefore, be organised at a time of the year to suit your family – rather than with any fixed departures dates – as well as meaning that the itinerary and any activities noted are completely flexible and can be tailored to suit any age group.
 Prices are based on a minimum of 4 persons sharing two double or twin rooms while flights are extra and vary according to the season.

-Please don’t hesitate to contact us with any queries, requests or tweaks you may have.
+Please don’t hesitate to contact us with any queries, requests, suggestions or tweaks you may have.

 Here's an idea of what you can expect to do and see day-to-day.